Florida Funders

 Grant-Making Per Year: In FY 2020, the Foundation provided grants in the amount of $3.2 million.

 Recovery and Supportive Housing Grantee Example: Sunset House is a grantee based in Palm Beach Gardens, Florida, serving partially rural Palm Beach County.
-Sunset House offers a sober living facility for men who have completed treatment for substance abuse.
+Sunset House offers a sober living facility for men who have completed treatment for substance use disorder.
 Services are designed to help clients maintain sobriety and reintegrate into society.

 Florida Opioid Settlement Funds